Welcome to Ellison Elementary School!!

 Abide by instructions given by the bus driver.

 Students who repeatedly fail to abide by these guidelines may have their bus privileges suspended.
 Riding a school bus in School District #23 is a privilege.

-Refrain from wearing clothing that promotes the use of drugs, alcohol, or inappropriate language.
+represents or promotes the use of drugs, alcohol, or inappropriate language.

-Refrain from wearing clothing that is designed for ‘beach’ wear.
+is designed to ‘beach’ wear.

-Refrain from wearing clothing and accessories that could contribute to personal injury.
+could contribute to personal injury.

-- Refrain from wearing clothing that is inappropriate and revealing.
+- is inappropriate and revealing.